 In the U.S., Disney+, ESPN+ and Hulu SVOD Only are each offered as a standalone service or together as part of various multi-product offerings.
 Hulu Live TV + SVOD includes Disney+ and ESPN+.
 Disney+ is available in more than 150 countries and territories outside the U.S. and Canada.
 In India and certain other Southeast Asian countries, the service is branded Disney+ Hotstar.
-In certain Latin American countries, we offer Disney+ as well as Star+, a general entertainment SVOD service, which is available on a standalone basis or together with Disney+ (Combo+).
+In certain Latin American countries prior to July 2024, we offered Disney+ as well as Star+, a general entertainment SVOD service, which is available on a standalone basis or together with Disney+ (Combo+).
+At the end of June 2024, we merged these services into a single Disney+ product offering.
 Depending on the market, our services can be purchased on our websites or through third-party platforms/apps or are available via wholesale arrangements.